Last updated: 09/2019

 Changes in 1-Hour Ozone during Ozone Season

-- An overall regional reduction in ozone levels was observed between 2000–2002 and 2013–2015, with a 22 percent reduction in the highest (99th percentile) ozone concentrations in CSAPR states.
+- There was an overall regional reduction in ozone levels between 2000–2002 and 2015–2017, with a 19 percent reduction in the highest (99th percentile) ozone concentrations in CSAPR states.

 - Results demonstrate how NOₓ emission reduction policies have affected 1-hour ozone concentrations in the eastern United States – the region that the policies were designed to target.

 - From 2015 to 2017, rural ozone concentrations averaged 65 ppb in CSAPR states, a decrease of 25 ppb (27 percent) from the 1990 to 2002 period.